 6. Consolidate all of your shopping list boxes into one list to take with you to the store.
 Before heading out, double check all your pantry staples to make sure you have enough for the week.

 Note: Consider what specialty items or bulk items you could buy online to save even more time and money.
-Here’s where I love to get some of my favorite real food products.

 How to Menu Plan: Useful tips

 - Think in terms of categories: Type of cuisine, soup or salad, quick and easy, casserole, etc.